 Your motorcycle will be under serious load with all of the extra weight of a pillion, their luggage and your luggage.
 Consider adjusting your suspension by upping your preload for a stiffer rear.
-If you’re planning on touring regularly, then opting for a bike with a remote preload adjuster may make life easier.
+If you’re planning on motorcycle touring with a pillion regularly, then opting for a bike with a remote preload adjuster may make life easier.
 And if not, you can always upgrade your suspension and get an aftermarket remote adjuster.

 Two other adjustments to make are your chain tension and tyre pressures.
 Make sure the tension is at the manufacturer’s recommend play when your pillion and all the gear is on the bike.
 Take a look at our adventure bike guides for more info.

 4. Adjust Your Riding

 Here’s where it’s time to show off your silky-smooth bike control.
 Little imperfections in your riding are quickly highlighted when you’ve got a pillion behind you – like harsh gear changes and sudden braking.
 You’re going to have a lot of weight on the rear of your bike, which means it’ll take longer to come to a stop when braking.
 It also means that you can use the rear brake far more often than you’re used to.

 It’ll stop the front from diving and the rear from lifting and will keep everything in balance.
 Staying in a higher gear and taking care to perform seamless gear changes will also help.
 Both of these moves will reduce the typical pillion head-butt you get from being too heavy handed.
 And practising slow speed manoeuvring will have a huge impact on your clutch control and smooth two-up riding skills.

 If you’re planning on riding off-road or on gravel tracks two-up, it’s worth going for some off-road training beforehand.
 You can do training on your own bike and get one-to-one coaching.
 Check out our best off-road schools in the UK guide for more info.